chagas-gabriel/chagas-gabriel/README.md

 ## Current projects

+- Enhancing the analysis of regression between topography and gravity disturbances for tectonic studies
 - Mesh refinement in the 3D inversion of potential-field data through the planting method
 - INGE (Earth's Interior Through Geophysics)